Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 What would happen if we suddenly decided to strictly quarantine the detected cases, so that they cannot contaminate anyone anymore (i.e. $$\beta_d = 0$$)? <br>
-Assuming that this is the only measure taken against the pandemic (in particular no measures are taken for the undetected cases: $$\beta_{nd}$$ does not change), the value of $$\beta$$ would actually change to a smaller value.
+Assuming that this is the only preventive measure taken against the pandemic (in particular no measures are taken for the undetected cases: $$\beta_{nd}$$ does not change), the value of $$\beta$$ would actually change to a smaller value.
 The extent by which the value of $$\beta$$ diminishes depends on $$p_d$$.
 Indeed, since  $$\beta = p_d
 \beta_d + (1-p_d) \beta_{nd}$$, setting $$\beta_d$$ to $$0$$ has a bigger effect on the value of $$\beta$$ when $$p_d$$ is